Divested-Mobile/CIP-Kernel-Sec/README.md

 beneath that.
 They require PyYAML and html5lib (packaged in Debian as python3-yaml and python3-html5lib).

+Many scripts require access to a kernel git repository.
+By default this is assumed to be in `../kernel`, with remotes named `torvalds` and `stable` for the mainline and stable repositories.
+These can be overridden by command-line options.

 * `scripts/import_debian.py` - import information from Debian's
 `kernel_sec` project.
 It includes all issues that Debian considers active or that are already tracked here.